exercism/elm/exercises/concept/story-name/.meta/design.md

 - Understand what a type variable is.
 - Know how to define generic types.
 - Know how to define generic functions.
-- Introduce higher order functions.
+- Know how to use phantom types.

 ## Out of scope

 - Covariance and contravariance.
+- Higher order functions.

 ## Concepts

-The concepts this exercise unlock are:

-- `generics`: Understand what a type variable is; Know how to define generic types; Know how to define generic functions.
+- `generics`: Learn how to create and use Elm code that is generic.

 ## Prerequisites